THANK YOU TO OUR GENEROUS SPONSORS!

 Lighting Designer: Glenn Linder

-Stage Manager: Jonah Smith
+Stage Manager: Brian Tucker

-Backstage Crew: Janson Smith and Trajan Tucker
+Backstage Crew: Josh Tucker, Nate Tucker, and Trajan Tucker

 Videographer: Keston Moore

-Costume Designer: Erin White
+Costume Designer/Seamstress: Erin White

 *Photography and Videography of tonight's performance is strictly prohibited